-- 2.2.
-Synthesis of Au-PVP-free and Au-PVP colloidal nanoparticles - 2.3.
-In order to generate the Au colloidal NPs, a ns-laser system (EdgeWave IS-400-L) and a continuous ablation chamber were used39 (Figure S1a-b).
-For generating the particles, the laser beam was focused onto the bulk Au target surface (0.5 mm thick foil, 99.99% purity, AGOSI company) and moved by a galvanometric scanner system (Sunny S-8210D at 2 m s-1 scan speed) in a rectangular pattern.
-To focus the laser onto the target, the scanner was equipped with Linos F-Theta lens f=100 mm.
-The working distance between lens (surface) and target was set to 115 mm to achieve highest nanoparticle productivity.
-Milli-Q water (> 18.2 MΩ cm) containing 500 μM NaCl was pumped through the ablation chamber with a flow rate of 100 mL min-1 during ablation.
-The added NaCl in micromolar concentration is a well-known size-quenching agent for laser-generated colloidal gold nanoparticles where the chloride improves the electrostatic stabilization and hence quenches nanoparticle growth directly after the gold target ablation 40.
-A nanoparticle productivity of 1 g h-1 which is in line with previous studies on laser ablation with nanosecond-pulsed IR lasers39 was calculated from the ablation time and a differential weighting of the target before and after ablation.
+2.2.
+Synthesis of Au-PVP-free and Au-PVP colloidal nanoparticles rectangular pattern.
+To focus the laser onto the target, the scanner was equipped with an F-Theta lens (f=100 mm).
+The working distance between the lens (surface) and the target was set to 115 mm to maximize nanoparticle productivity.
+Milli-Q water (> 18.2 M Ω cm) containing 500 μ M NaCl was pumped through the ablation chamber with a flow rate of 100 mL min-1 during ablation.
+The added NaCl in micromolar concentration is a well-known size-quenching agent for lasergenerated colloidal gold nanoparticles where the chloride improves the electrostatic stabilization and hence quenches nanoparticle growth directly during laser sythesis39.
+A nanoparticle productivity of 1 g h-1 which is in line with previous studies on laser ablation with nanosecondpulsed IR lasers38 was calculated from the ablation time and a differential weighting of the target before and after ablation.
 With the given flow rate, the gained concentration of Au nanoparticles was 160 mg L-1.
-To remove residual size fractions larger than 10 nm, the lasergenerated colloids were continuously size-separated by means of a tubular bowl centrifuge (CEPA LE GP) with a rotation speed of 40000 rpm and a colloid flow rate of 50 mL min-1.
-The desired small size-fraction of Au-PVP-free colloid was obtained with a concentration of 37.5 mg L-1 measured by inductively coupled plasma-mass spectrometry (ICP-MS) and used for further experiments.
-The main advantage of using a tubular bowl centrifuge is that a large volume of the colloid can continuously be processed without interruption 39.
-Particle size distribution of the initial laser-generated Au colloid and the small fraction after continuous centrifugation determined by analytical disc centrifugation are shown in Figure S1c-d.
+To remove residual size fractions larger than 10 nm, the laser-generated colloids were continuously size-separated by a tubular bowl centrifuge (CEPA LE GP) with a rotation speed of 40,000 rpm and a colloid volume flow rate of 50 mL min-1.
+The desired small size fraction of the Au-PVP-free colloid was obtained with a concentration of 37.5 mg L-1 measured by inductively coupled plasma-mass spectrometry (ICP-MS) and used for further experiments.
+The main advantage of using a tubular bowl centrifuge is that a large volume of the colloid can continuously be processed without interruption38.
+The hydrodynamic particle size distribution of the initial laser-generated Au colloid and the small fraction after continuous centrifugation determined by analytical disc centrifugation are shown in Figure S1c-d.
 The Au-PVP-free colloid batch was split into two parts.
-One part was kept as is (Au-PVP-free), while a 0.9 mM PVP solution
+One part was kept as is (Au-PVP-free), while a 0.9 mM PVP solution (Arcos Organics, 3500 g mol-1) was added to 6 L Au colloid under constant mixing (Au-PVP, 0.15 mM).